LCDR Europa class

 History

 The LCDR was successful in winning a government contract for the delivery of British mails to the Continent from the South Eastern Railway (SER) in 1873 and required a new class of locomotives for the mail trains as the punctuality of these services was essential to its retention.[2]
 William Martley the locomotive superintendent of the railway designed the class and obtained permission for four locomotives to be built by Sharp, Stewart and Company at a cost of £2,930 per locomotive to be delivered by October 1873.
-These were named Europa, Asia, Africa and America but were unnumbered.
+These were named Europa, Asia, Africa and America but, like other LCDR locomotives built before 1875, were unnumbered when new.

 The locomotives performed well and Martley therefore sought authority to purchase a further five, but this request was refused.
 He was however granted authority to build the locomotives at the company’s own Longhedge Railway Works in 1874.
 Work on two of these had barely started at the time of Martley’s death in the same year.
 Construction of these was halted, but eventually restarted and completed in 1876 by Martley’s successor William Kirtley, although the order for the three remaining examples was cancelled.
-The boilers for these three were later used by Kirtley for other purposes.
+The boilers for these three, which had been supplied by Nasmyth, Wilson & Co. in late 1875, were later used by Kirtley for other purposes.

-The two new locomotives were numbered 57 and 58 and the remaining members of the class were numbered 53-56.[2]
+The two new locomotives were numbered 57 and 58; in the meantime, the first four members of the class were numbered 53-56 in January 1875, although their names were retained until they were reboilered in 1892.[3]
 These numbers were increased by 459 to become 512–517 following the amalgamation of the LCDR and SER to become the South Eastern and Chatham Railway in 1899.
 Under William Kirtley's classification scheme the locomotives became the 'C class'.

 Use

-The class were used on both the Dover-Calais boat trains and after May 1876 on new services to Flushing via Queenborough Pier.
-After 1876 they were replaced on the heaviest services by the LCDR M class 4-4-0 although they continued to be used on express services until the turn of the century and were considered to be sufficiently useful to be worth re-boilering between 1890 and 1892.[3]
+The class was used on both the Dover-Calais boat trains and on new services to Flushing via Queenborough Pier after May 1876.
+After 1876 they were replaced on the heaviest services by the LCDR M class 4-4-0, although they continued to be used on express services until the turn of the century and were considered worthy of re-boilering between 1890 and 1892.[4]

 Withdrawal

-The class began to be withdrawn and scrapped from December 1907 and all were gone by April 1909.
-The four earliest examples had then each completed a mileage of more than one million miles.
+The class was withdrawn and scrapped between December 1907 April 1909.
+The four earliest examples had each accumulated more than one million miles by then.

 References